Want to take a Bucket List Challenge?

 - Hang out with Helen Hunt, Susan Sarandon, Cameron Diaz

-- Create a muppet character with someone from Jim Hanson’s company
+- Create a Muppet character with someone from Jim Henson’s company

 - Give & Receive connecting hugs